MrSibe/KnowNote/README_EN.md

 ### 🤖 AI-Powered Q&A

 - **RAG Technology**: Retrieval-Augmented Generation for more accurate AI responses
-- **Multi-LLM Support**: Choose from OpenAI, Claude, local models, and more
+- **Multi-LLM Support**: Choose from OpenAI, DeepSeek, Ollama, and more
 - **Source Traceability**: Every answer traces back to the specific location in the original document

 ### 🔒 Local-First